ILESKOV/zkSync-AMM-contract/README.md

-# 🗞️ Contract build on zkSync ZK rollup layer2 solution 🗞️
+# 🗞️ Constant Product Automated Market Maker (AMM) Contract build on zkSync ZK rollup layer2 solution 🗞️
-> There is one contract Greeter.sol to be deployed to zkSync.
-Instructions how to deploy and verify contract on zkSync explorer below
+> There are 3 contracts: token0.sol and token1.sol are erc20 tokens and CPAMM is AMM contract to swap these two tokens.
+Instructions how to deploy and verify contracts on zkSync explorer below

 ## 📁 Table of Contents